 15 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.
 (NKJV).

 God never told Elimelech (Naomi’s husband) which name means “My God is King” to leave Bethlehem (the house of bread) in the days of famine.
 But contrary to his name, Elimelech chose not to abide in God’s presence or stay under God’s authority.

-Rather, Elimelech chose to go down to the country of Moab to be unequally yoked together with the unbelievers, thereby making himself vulnerable to the devil who devoured him and emptied him of all that God had blessed him with.
+Rather, Elimelech chose to go down to the country of Moab to be unequally yoked together with the Gentiles, thereby making himself vulnerable to the devil who devoured him and emptied him of all that God had blessed him with.

 What a lesson for us today!